ManuelMarienhoff/Pizza-Sales-Data-Analysis/README.md

 * Are there underperforming products or rare ingredients causing inventory inefficiencies (capital leakage)?
 * What is the Average Order Value (AOV), and how many pizzas are sold per order on average?
 * How does customer purchasing behavior differ between weekdays and weekends?

+The interactive [Tableau dashboard](https://public.tableau.com/app/profile/manuel.marienhoff/viz/PizzaSalesReport_17727340650500/HOMEDB) is available for online exploration and download

+You can view the [complete SQL analysis script] used to extract, analyze, and prepare the data for Tableau
 ---

 ## 2. Data Structure Overview